An average size dog should live for 27 years - unless you don't feed them healthy food! The longest reported dog life span was 29.5 years.

 You may be shocked to see what you are really paying for some dog foods with inferior ingredients like undigestible corn meal, glutens, unspecified fats, or animal byproducts.
 One of the above dry dog foods with one of the worst nutritional evalutations actually has one of the highest costs per serving.
 Let's hope it's not the one you are buying for your precious pet!

 To visit the Life's Abundance Dog Care page, click here:

 To learn some more interesting (and disturbing) facts and comments about the pet food recall, the REAL ingredients of many popular brands of dog and cat food, and how they can harm your pet, click here to read the Safe Cat Food page.

 ©2007,2014 Michael Star Co.
 All rights reserved.

 The content of this article is intended "for educational purposes only" and should not be construed as veterinary or medical advice.

-Healthy Pet Net supplies safe, healthy, holistic cat and dog foods, healthy cat and dog treats, holistic cat and dog vitamin and mineral supplements, plus deodorizing and cleaning products which are safe for dogs and cats.
+Life's Abundance supplies safe, healthy, holistic cat and dog foods, healthy cat and dog treats, holistic cat and dog vitamin and mineral supplements, deodorizing and cleaning products for pets, and environment-friendly "green" cleaning products which are safe for dogs and cats.